tem2021/csc3002_3d_raycaster_game/developerTool/README.md

 Consider the method we render the floor now, I highly recommend you to use textures likegrass and marbles instead of stones. (i.e. nearly pure color textures)

+### For Ceiling Textures

+The Same as floor textures, modify the `Renderer::drawCeilingTiled` on Renderer.cpp

 ---

 ## File Structure